Sign up for our FREE newsletter and receive a FREE training article!

 Courteous Canine, Inc. DogSmith of Tampa strives to provide clients the best dog training, dog behavior, dog day care, boarding and pet sitting services.
 We specialize in aggression and can help you no matter what dog behavior problem you have.
 Our dog training solutions are humane and scientifically proven effective.
 We offer group classes for a variety of training goals ranging from house training, to destructive chewing, mouthing and dog sports.
 We even offer a popular group class for dogs with reactivity which is very popular.
 We have instructors who specialize in dog dock jumping, disc dog, rally obedience, competition obedience, assistance dog training and of course agility.
 We also offer pet therapy preparation group classes.
 Our training fees are reasonable and the number of sessions needed to reach goals are usually few.

-Our dog day care is unique in that it provides our dog clients with a small group of known dog friends this maximizes fun and minimizes stress and potential injury risk.
+Our dog day care is unique in that it provides our dog clients with a small group of known dog friends.
+This maximizes fun and minimizes stress and potential injury risk.
 Our boarding is boutique style with five customized play times a day and we work hard to make your dog’s stay enjoyable.
 We also offer boarding and training which is a very popular service.
 All of these services are at our New Tampa Lutz Main campus.

 Our pet sitting services are completed by Certified Pet Care Technicians who have all completed pet first aid training.
 All of our staff are background checked and devoted to loving care.

 We look forward to working with you!

 You can read more about Courteous Canine and The DogSmith of Tampa here